 One of the top Susquehanna River spots in Harrisburg is the Dauphin Narrows.
 The most difficult part of the river, kayakers and those in canoes should stay to the left when headed downstream.
 If you’re in the area, look to the right to see a 25-foot version of the Statue of Liberty, created for the 100th anniversary of the installation of the full-size version in New York City.

 If you’re new to kayaking on such a big river but still want to set out on an adventure, there are plenty of kayak rental locations that will offer guidance and beginner lessons before venturing onto the water.
+Blue Mountain Outfitters offers information for a successful kayaking adventure.
 Be sure to ask about life vests, how to pack snacks and bottled water, and wear plenty of sunscreen for your time on the water.
 It might also be a good idea to bring a hat and pack extra clothes in the car in case you get wet.

 Biking Along the Susquehanna River